 Since the above study was done in vitro (in a laboratory dish and not in vivo or within a living organism), it doesn’t prove that stevia works on humans in a real-world setting.
 Technically this is true, but the study did show under laboratory conditions that Stevia A was more effective at killing borrelia than the antibiotics doxycycline, cefoperazone, and daptomycin which many Lyme patients continue to rely on for Lyme treatment.
 Secondly, I have consulted with several Lyme literate doctors and have witnessed patients I’ve helped with Lyme treatment all react positively to Nutramedix stevia.
 We have seen the physical evidence that these patients experience Jarrish-Herxheimer reactions and ultimate cognitive and symptom improvements that are expected of effective Lyme treatments.

 I have heard respected Lyme doctors say that stevia is not absorbed in the intestines and cannot travel to parts of the body to treat Lyme bacteria.
-Yes, Dr. Bill Rawls and Dr. Stephen Buhner remain skeptical or unimpressed with stevia as a Lyme treatment, and for all forms of stevia, except Nutramedix stevia, we agree.
+Yes, Dr. Bill Rawls and Dr. Stephen Buhner remain skeptical or unimpressed with stevia as a Lyme treatment, and for all forms of stevia that are in powdered form, we agree.
 However, Stevia A or Nutramedix stevia is a whole-leaf extract tincture in alcohol suspension.
 This means the active ingredients of the entire stevia plant have been concentrated to make it more powerful than simply chewing on the plant or grinding it to a powder.
 Further, the alcohol suspension, or small amount of ethanol alcohol that is used as a carrier, actually enables the active ingredients to be absorbed in the mucous membranes of the mouth, esophagus and stomach lining before ever making it to the intestines.
 It also allows the active ingredients to cross the blood-brain barrier and through tissue walls, and increases its bio-availability (see report) making it a very effective treatment.
 We recommend patients look for whole-leaf extract stevia tinctures in alcohol suspension as the most effective possibility in treating the various versions of borrelia.

 What are the concerns?
 Does Stevia cause cancer or other problems with frequent use?